blinkboxbooks/auth-service.scala/README.md

 $ shotgun
 ```

+(Note: you can use `rackup` but `shotgun` is a really handy server as it reloads your code changes automatically.
+If you haven't got it yet just run `gem install shotgun`.)

 The server will run against a local SQLite3 database which is fine for developing against.

 ### In production mode